pardhan03/pardhan03/README.md

-### Hi there 👋, I’m @ROHANTHAKUR
+### Hi there 👋, I’m @MANISHPARDHAN

-- 👀 I’m interested in web development, especially working with React, Redux, and APIs.
-- 🌱 I’m currently learning backend development and improving my skills with various APIs
-- 💞️ I’m looking to collaborate on open-source projects and any cool front-end or backend projects involving APIs.
+- 📱 I build cross-platform mobile applications using React Native, delivering smooth and performant user experiences.
+- 🌐 Comfortable working across the stack — I’m currently exploring backend development with Node.js and databases like MongoDB and Firebase to become a more complete full-stack developer.
+- 💞️ I’ve made contributions to open-source projects and actively seek out new ones to collaborate on — I believe contributing to the community is a powerful way to grow and give back.
+- 🔌 I have experience working with REST APIs, Firebase, Appwrite, and other backend services to power real-world apps
-- 📫 How to reach me: You can reach me via [rohanthakur89768@gmail.com](mailto:rohanthakur89768@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/rohan-makwana-0396a3283/).
+- 📫 How to reach me: You can reach me via [pardhanmanish7887@gmail.com](mailto:pardhanmanish7887@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/manish-pardhan-40bb401b5/).
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love exploring new technologies and creating  projects to test my skills.
-One of my recent projects is a Goodreads clone!
+- ⚡ Fun fact: When I'm not coding, I'm probably exploring the latest tech trends, reading dev blogs, or planning my next side project!

 ## 🌐 Connect with Me: